rusefi/rusefi_documentation/Hardware/microrusefi/Hardware_microRusEfi_kit_instructions.md

 Depending on your crankshaft position sensor type you would need to populate either Hall or VR option.

-For VR crankshaft position sensor you would need to add R9 & C12 on the back.
+0.4.5, 0.4.7: For VR crankshaft position sensor you would need to add R9 & C12 on the back.

+0.4.8: Comes set for VR (R9 & C12 are now on the front since)

 VR mode front - comes pre-assembled
 ![Back](Hardware/microrusefi/Hardware_microRusEfi_0.4.7_vr_front.png)